Gokul-Viswa-B/GokulViswa/README.md

 ### [CALL CENTER REPORT](https://github.com/Gokul-Viswa-B/CALL-CENTER-REPORT.git)
 **Description**:
--Developed an interactive dashboard for analyzing call center performance metrics.
+Developed an interactive dashboard for analyzing call center performance metrics.
 Used DAX formulas for advanced calculations to gain deeper insights into key performance indicators.
 Designed the dashboard to be user-friendly, which helped in making reports faster and easier to create.

 **Technologies**:
 - **Power BI**: For creating visualizations and reports.